Our Sustainable Packaging Framework

 First, the oceans.
 This is a huge issue.
 At 7.7 million square miles, the Great Pacific Garbage Patch is the largest of several trash (mostly plastic) vortexes in the ocean.
 What is in these plastic patches?
 The world's Navies and commercial shipping fleets make a significant contribution, throwing some 639,000 plastic containers overboard every day, along with their other litter.
 Fishermen’s netting is also a major culprit.
 But an estimated 80% of marine plastic was initially discarded on land (United Nations Environmental Programme).
 Wind blows litter and items atop landfill-bound loads into rivers, streams and storm drains and then ride the tides and currents out to sea.
 Litter is also very prevalent on many beaches.
 Common items include plastic bottles, plastic bottle caps, food packaging, toothbrushes, tampon applicators, pocket combs, cigarette lighters, and plastic grocery bags.
 All of this really sucks, and it is hard to even write it without feeling a wash of depression at the injustice humans are causing the earth and marine life as we choke and poison them with plastic.

 But for the purposes of a guide to sustainable ecommerce packaging, it is important to note that shipping packaging - mailers and boxes of any material - are typically not the items that become litter.
 These items end up, HOPEFULLY, in the recycling stream or - worst case scenario - in landfill-bound trash bins.
-Unlike plastic grocery bags and candy wrappers, shipping mailers (even poly mailers) are generally disposed in a home garbage, are flat, and just heavy enough that they are not picked up by the wind and blown into water or trees.
+Unlike plastic grocery bags (we offer recycled paper shopping bags that are a better option anyway) and candy wrappers, shipping mailers (even poly mailers) are generally disposed in a home garbage, are flat, and just heavy enough that they are not picked up by the wind and blown into water or trees.

 Now, let’s take the landfills.
 We hate landfills for a few reasons.
 Mainly because every item sent to a landfill is done and cannot be used again.
 This is a complete waste of all of the natural resources and human energy that went into its development.
 Every item in the landfill is a missed opportunity to give new life to something.
 “Landfill culture” also wreaks havoc.
 The idea that you can so easily dispose of something means people never truly have to come to grips with what they buy, use and throw away every day.